-Seborrheic keratoses are dark skin growths that appear in adulthood.
+Seborrheic keratosis is a skin growth that appears in adulthood.
 Although they may be large and grow quickly, they are benign.
-Since they are not caused by sun damage, they can be found on areas both covered and uncovered by clothing.
-Seborrheic keratoses tend to run in families.
+They are not caused by sun damage so can be found on areas that are also usually covered by clothing.
+Seborrheic keratosis tends to be genetic.
 Initially, they appear as slightly raised, light brown spots and evolve into darker, thicker lesions with rough, warty surfaces.

 Typically, doctors can diagnose seborrheic keratoses just by looking at them.
 If there is any uncertainty about it being cancerous

 , they will likely take a biopsy (remove a small part of it) and examine it under a microscope.
 The risk of developing these lesions increases with old age and a family history of developing them.